kravchik/moveen/index.md

-Moveen is a library for realtime cinematic-grade animation engine.
+Moveen - the engine for automatic animation of any models.
+You just connect your model, and it comes alive.
+The engine controls it in real-time, which includes: stepping on any surface and at any speed, responding to recoils, hits and other external influences, a wide range of settings for the gaits and a smooth transition between walking modes, etc.
+With it, the animator can forget about the routine work on general animation and focus on game-specific animations.

-Currently it is available only as an asset for Unity.
+Currently, it is only available as an asset for Unity.

+Although the animation of animals looks good, I'm now focusing on debugging animations for robots.

 [Getting started](survival)